sooriyaarachchi/pybites.github.io-src/content/pep8.md

 	- Use short, all-lowercase names for modules.

+	- Use lowercase and underscores for method names.

 	- Constants are all uppercase, in our Twitter bot example: CONSUMER_KEY, CONSUMER_SECRET, etc.

-* [Programming Recommendations](https://www.python.org/dev/peps/pep-0008/#programming-recommendations) has some great tips: use ''.join(list) instead of string concatenation which is slow, use str.startswith/endswith instead of slicing (or more generically don't re-invent the wheel), boolean checks don't need == True/False, etc.
+* [Programming Recommendations](https://www.python.org/dev/peps/pep-0008/#programming-recommendations) has some great tips: use ''.join(list) instead of string concatenation which is slow, use str.startswith/endswith instead of slicing (or more generically don't re-invent the wheel), boolean checks don't need == True/False, be consistent in return statements (even if returning None, use return None, not just return).

 	Interesting is the part on exceptions: two common mis-uses are putting too much in the try block, or catching exceptions that are too generic, so train yourself to use specific exceptions: 'except SomeError' instead of the catch-all 'except'.

+	Another interesting best practice is checking booleans, newcomers usually check False like 'if len(somelist) == 0', the Pythonic way is to just to use the fact that non-empty values are implicitly True, so in this case you could just do: 'if not somelist'.

 ## Tools to check for compliant PEP8